Microsoft’s CTO wants to spread tech’s wealth beyond the coasts

 In the new book Reprogramming the American Dream, Scott and coauthor Greg Shaw confront those two big issues and offer a far more optimistic alternative to the “robots are coming to take our jobs” dystopia much of America associates with the advent of AI.
 In Scott’s view, AI and robotics can be democratized to inspire and empower new businesses in rural America.
 Properly applied, it might give traditional businesses like farming and rural healthcare new tools to survive.
 Far from being a job killer, AI might become the superpower small businesses in small places need to survive and thrive.

-Midway through his book, Scott drops the brilliant William Gibson line “The future is here, it just isn’t equally distributed yet.”
+Midway through his book, Scott drops the brilliant William Gibson line, “The future is here, it just isn’t equally distributed yet.”
 His point is that if AI is the future, there’s still time to get the distribution right.
 Little America may get its seat at the table.
 A lot may hinge on whether or not that happens.

-“In order for us to have a more equitable and inclusive future, we have to have people from all over the country, from all geographies, participating in the process of creating our future,” Scott recently told me.
-“I really don’t think that it’s a great thing to say that all novel innovative things have to be created within these coastal urban innovation centers, and then the folks who live everywhere else are consumers of those things.”
+“In order for us to have a more equitable and inclusive future, we have to have people from all over the country, from all geographies, participating in the process of creating our future,” Scott recently tells me.
+“I really don’t think that it’s a great thing to say that all novel, innovative things have to be created within these coastal urban innovation centers, and then the folks who live everywhere else are consumers of those things.”

 Scott’s own love of computing started while he was growing up in rural Virginia.
-He became fascinated with video games, and soon decided he wanted to write his own.
+He became fascinated with video games and soon decided he wanted to write his own.
 After graduate school, he landed at Google in 2003 and began writing machine learning algorithms.
 He then left to lead engineering at mobile-advertising startup AdMob—which itself was then acquired by Google.

 In 2011, Scott joined LinkedIn, which was acquired by Microsoft in 2016.
 Shortly after that, Microsoft CEO Satya Nadella chose him to be CTO.